forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 Good:

-1. `useUser` hook has one job
+1. `useUser` hook has one job–load user data.
-2. Loading data is still done the `render` body but it's no longer in the JSX expression.
+2. Loading data is still done the `render` body but it's no longer inside the JSX expression.
 3. The types are almost entirely inferred.
-4. `Sidebar` is now flat and does not require closures to pass `logout` to `UserInfo`
+4. `HooksDemo` is now flat and does not require closures to pass `logout` to `UserInfo`
-5. With the user state accessible in the main body of the `Sidebar` we could more easily load multiple pieces of data in parallel and only render a single `Loading` view.
+5. With the user state accessible in the main body of the `HooksDemo` we could load multiple pieces of data in parallel and render a single `LoadingScreen` without nesting.

 Bad: